56kcloud/Training/DockerCon/logging/getting-started.md

     $ docker logs nginx
     ```

+    > What do we see different?
+We should now see the each curl/refresh we sent to the `NGINX` container

 9. Restart the `NGINX` container

      ```
     $ docker restart nginx
     ```

-10. Again, Check the logs.
+10. Check the logs again.
 What do you notice?

     ```
     $ docker logs nginx
     ```

+    > The logs still persist inside the container from our previous tests.

 11. Stop and remove the NGINX container